Flows#

 Warning

-Creating streaming flow in the UI requires setting an environment
+Creating a streaming flow in the UI requires setting an environment.

 Screenshot of the flow creation page.

 In the SDK, you can create a flow from a Project object using the Project.create_flow() method.
-You are required to supply a name and environment parameters.
-On how to create an environment check creating an environment.
+You are required to supply the name and environment parameters.
+To learn how to create an environment, see creating an environment.
 You can also provide an optional description.
-You don’t have to specify a flow_type as its default value is streaming.
+You do not need to specify flow_type because its default value is streaming.
 This method returns a StreamingFlow instance.

 >>> new_flow = project.create_flow(name='My streaming flow', description='optional description', environment=environment)